merlin-network/nemo/x/incentive/spec/01_concepts.md

 ## General Reward Distribution

 Rewards target various user activity.
-For example, usdx borrowed from bnb CDPs, btcb supplied to the hard money market, or shares owned in a swap nemo/usdx pool.
+For example, usdx borrowed from bnb CDPs, btcb supplied to the jinx money market, or shares owned in a swap nemo/usdx pool.

 Each second, the rewards accumulate at a rate set in the params, eg 100 ufury per second.
 These are then distributed to all users ratably based on their percentage involvement in the rewarded activity.
 For example if a user holds 1% of all funds deposited to the nemo/usdx swap pool.
 They will receive 1% of the total rewards each second.